HardlyDifficult/Tutorials/Outline.md

 'yield' before the return is a special C# keyword used with enumerators.
 It is marking your location in the method, allowing another class (in this example, Unity's internal logic), to resume the method from where it left off.

 WaitForSeconds is a Unity class used to define how long before the enumerator should be resumed.
-There are many similar classes available such as WaitForSecondsRealtime, WaitForEndOfFrame, WaitForFixedUpdate, WaitForSeconds, WaitUntil, WaitWhile to give you more control over when the Coroutine is resumed.
+There are similar classes available: WaitForSecondsRealtime, WaitForEndOfFrame, WaitForFixedUpdate, WaitUntil, and WaitWhile to give you more control over when the Coroutine is resumed.

 Coroutines may be canceled before it's complete by calling StopCoroutine or StopAllCoroutines.
 When a GameObject is destroyed, any Coroutines it had started are stopped.

 </details>
 <details><summary>What does Instantiate do?</summary>

-Clones an object or prefab, creating a new GameObject in the scene.
+Instantiate clones a GameObject or prefab, creating a new GameObject in the scene.
 There are a few variations of the call you could use.

 To clone using the original's Transform (position, rotation, scale):
 ```csharp